Sky Stream allows you to watch Sky TV through your broadband connection. There’s no satellite dish required and it works with your existing TV.

 Sky has now released their next-generation Sky Stream box.
 Designed to be the successor of Sky Q, it does away with the need for a satellite dish.
 Instead, all of your Sky TV channels are delivered through a broadband connection (subject to a minimum download speed of 10Mbps).

-At present, you can get Sky Stream from £26 per month on an 18-month plan (or £29 per month on a 31-day plan).
+At present, you can get Sky Stream from £26 per month on a 24-month plan (or £29 per month on a 31-day plan).
 This includes the Sky Entertainment channels, along with a Netflix subscription.
 You can create playlists on your box, incorporating live TV recordings, catch-up TV and content from your apps.

 The following table shows a side-by-side comparison of Sky Stream and Sky Q: